bryce-s/Linux-Cursor-Navigation-For-Mac-OS/README.md

 # Usage

-place the .json file in `~/.config/karabiner/assets/complex_modifications`, then enable it in Karabiner-elements: `Complex Modifications -> Rules -> Add Rule`
+Place the .json file in `~/.config/karabiner/assets/complex_modifications`, then enable it in Karabiner-elements: `Complex Modifications -> Rules -> Add Rule`